 Being a Canadian, fall is synonymous with colourful leaves.
 I haven’t found any luxuriant reds (we’ll leave that to the wine in Paris), but there are gorgeous displays of yellow and orange hues.
 Add some crisp air, clear blue skies and a glass of vin chaud and you have the perfect fall day in Paris.

-Stroll by the Seine for lovely colours or head to one of the parks such as the Jardin of the Palais Royal, the Jardin du Luxembourg, the Jardin des Tuileries or Parc des Buttes Chaumont.
+Stroll by the Seine for lovely colours or head to one of the parks such as the Jardin of the Palais Royal, the Jardin du Luxembourg, the Tuileries Gardens or Parc des Buttes Chaumont.
 Walk the old railway line of La Coulée Verte for some beautiful fall colours or enjoy the gardens of the Parc de Bagatelle.

 If you are keen to go on a day trip, Giverny has an array of fall colours awaiting you in its spectacular gardens and decidedly fewer crowds than in the summer months.
 (Open until November 1).
 This tour takes you directly there.